 Also, leaving them out, uncovered also keeps them nice and crisp.

-Tell me what you think … I hope you love them as much as I do.
+Tell me what you think … I hope you love these Seed Bars as much as we do.

 - 1/2 cup pumpkin seeds ( raw)